Department: Pathobiology and Population Sciences

 Furthermore, she was a FETP (Field Epidemiology Training Program) fellow with Public Health England; during this period, she was involved in outbreak investigations, disease surveillance and research of infectious and zoonotic diseases in human populations.

-Ana is interested in antimicrobial usage and policy making of guidelines for hygiene in veterinary practice in the context of antimicrobial resistance.
+Ana is interested in antimicrobial usage and antimicrobial resistance.
+She is currently involved in research projects investigating the supply chain and governance of antibiotics in low and middle income countries (LMICs) and in the UK taking a One Health approach.
 She is also interested in interdisciplinary and participatory research of zoonotic and foodborne diseases.

 Stärk K. D. C., Alonso S., Dadios N., Dupuy C., Ellerbroek L., Georgiev M., Hardstaff J, Huneau-Salaün A., Laugier C., Mateus A., Nigsch A., Afonso A., Lindberg, A. Strengths and weaknesses of meat inspection as a contribution to animal health and welfare surveillance.
 (Food Control Journal, Volume 39, May 2014, Pages 154–162).